 Below are some of our micro courses and case studies and the training courses they feature in.

-A simple garden shed may cost $600 to buy.
-However, the actual cost can blow out to several thousand dollars if you want a tradesperson to professionally erect it for you.
-In this case study scenario, we explore the journey of a tradesperson as he quotes for, and erects, the garden shed on a concrete slab.
+For instance, say you want to put a garden shed in your back yard.
+A small, standard garden shed may cost $600 to buy.
+However, the actual cost of putting the shed in your garden can blow out to several thousand dollars!
+This is because many people require the services of a tradesperson to professionally erect the shed.
+In this case study scenario, we explore the business journey of a tradesperson who quotes for, and erects, the garden shed on a concrete slab.

-Like most businesses, some of the products the tradesperson uses are in stock, others he needs to buy for the job and still others need to be purchased while on the job.
-There are rained out days and some things take longer than expected and the business owner needs to keep track of his worker’s timesheets, as well as cost of products used.
+Like most businesses, some of the products the tradesperson uses are in stock, others the tradesperson must buy for the job, and still others need to be purchased while on the job.
+There are rained out days and some things take longer than expected and the business owner needs to keep track of workers’ timesheets as well as cost of products used.

 Learn more about this Job Tracking & Project Costing case study for cloud accounting software